ysaito2/blog/_posts/2021-10-06-AboutCommaAi.markdown

 &nbsp;

 My point of this post is that I think comma.ai should be studied as a textbook example of how to build a great company. **Everything about the company makes sense!** How the technology and business model come together enhancing each other.
-Delivering products to customers and investing revenue to build something better.
+How to build something better by delivering products to customers and investing revenue.
 How a small team can take on a hard technical challenge by taking a clever approach.

+&nbsp;

-Create an environment where you can focus on solving problems that matter.
+So here's the takeaway: create an environment where you can focus on solving problems that matter.
 Avoid solving problems that don't have to solved.
 The shortest path to solving big problems is by generating revenue and scaling.

+&nbsp;

-And if you need to borrow a billion $$$ to generate revenue, you are probably wrong in a big way.
+And if you need to borrow billions of $$$ to generate revenue, you are probably wrong in a big way.